SOlaCoder005/ms3-ttt/README.md

 ## 1. Overview

-The Tic-Tac-Toe (TTT) programme intends to pay homage to a simpler time, where competitors would get a one-up on eachother through a simple match of Xs & Os.
-This programme operates as traditional TIC-TAC-TOE, however, it has incorporated some additional elements such as emojis instead of X and Os.
-Would you like to play?
+The Tic-Tac-Toe (TTT) game intends to pay homage to a simpler time, where competitors would get a one-up on each other through a simple match of Xs & Os.
+This programme operates as traditional TIC-TAC-TOE, however, it has incorporated some additional elements such as emojis instead of Xs and Os.
+With that said, would you like to play?

 **Features Overview**

+-	**Emoji ‘Game Pieces’**
+    The user can select their desired icon from the list of icons provided.
+This shall be discussed in more detail in the [Features](#4-Features) section of this README.

+-	**‘Let’s Play’ button**

+    This feature allows the user to refresh the application instantly.
+This too shall be discussed in more detail in the [Features](#4-Features) section of this README.

 <!-- ## 2.
 User Experience (UX)

-The [‘5 Planes of UX Design Model’ (5PUXD)](https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole) provides **five** core principles used when creating Programmes and applications.These principles are:
+The [‘5 Planes of UX Design Model’ (5PUXD)](https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole) provides **five** core principles used when creating Programmes and applications.
+These principles are:

 - Strategy
 - Scope